Museums & Gardens

 The Pasadena Museum of History is the only museum and research library dedicated to all things Pasadena including its history, art, and culture.
 Neighboring the Gamble House and Rose Bowl Stadium, the nonprofit museum even has its own mansion – Fenyes Mansion – on the property, which is also considered a cultural heritage landmark.
 The architectural gem's original furnishings and art offers visitors an inside glimpse into the life of what Pasadena's Millionaire's Row looked like in the early 1800's.

-Not only does the Gamble House exemplify one of Pasadena's greatest craftsman-style architectural structures, it's also famous for its participation in Hollywood.
+Not only does the Gamble House exemplify one of Pasadena's greatest craftsman-style architectural structures, but it's also famous for its participation in Hollywood.
 The Gamble House was featured in the "Back to the Future" movie franchise.
 The interior of the house can also be toured, with a range of different packages available, including a "behind the velvet ropes" tour, that gives insider access to areas of the home that wouldn't normally be open for display.

 The Tournament House, also known as Wrigley Mansion, is the permanent headquarters for the Tournament of Roses – the organization behind Pasadena's annual Rose Parade and Rose Bowl Game.
 The mansion was given to the City of Pasadena by the Wrigley family in 1958 – the same Wrigley name behind the gum.
 The Tournament House offers free tours on Thursdays, February through August, with each tour lasting one-hour.
 The property spans four and half acres and is covered in floral displays, including 1,500 varieties of roses, camellias, and annuals.